wes1350/wes1350.github.io/README.md

-# Your blog
+# Source Code for My Website

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+This website is made using Jekyll and hosted on GitHub Pages.